-The roots of Belgian artist Freddy De Waele’s education lies in the pastry world with specializations in chocolate and sugar.
-He taught 40 years in a well-known Belgian hotel school.
-To optimize the design in chocolate, he followed many years of sculpting and drawing at the academy.
-From this experience, the passion grew to also work with bronze to bypass the limitations of chocolate.
-Freddy De Waele gets his inspiration from the many exhibitions he attends at home and abroad but the work of Rodin remains a source of inspiration.
+Belgian artist Freddy De Waele was educated as a chocolatier and worked as a teacher in a well-known Belgian hotel school for forty years.
+To optimize his chocolate designing skills, he took many years of sculpting and drawing classes at the art academy.
+From this experience, his passion to also work with bronze grew because he wanted to bypass the limitations of chocolate.
+Freddy De Waele draws his inspiration from the many art exhibitions he attends at home and abroad, and the work of Rodin also remains a source of inspiration.
 There’s a certain playfulness in the works of De Waele, his works are versatile and universal.